 The future of catastrophe modeling is one which makes explicit what we all know intuitively-that catastrophe risk is characterized by uncertainty, learning is ongoing, and that a responsible strategy demands a continuous dialogue between what we know and what we do not.

 Resilient risk management offers a new paradigm for understanding and managing risk.
 It's no longer as simple as using model A, B or C, or some combination thereof.

 At RMS, we will always provide our leading scientific and engineering assessment of the risk, serving as a key reference point for dialogue among all stakeholders.
-Alongside that reference view the RMS MetaModeler brings greater insights into all the catastrophe models you rely on, the power to execute your strategy with more insight, and the flexibility to reflect your unique business.
+But alongside that reference view, you require greater insights into the catastrophe models you rely on, the power to execute your strategy with more insight, and the flexibility to reflect your unique business.

 Quickly adapt to new information and learning, and access plausible alternative views of risk.

-Create your own view of the risk, reflecting the business you write and the policy terms and conditions you apply.
+Create your own view of the risk if you choose, reflecting the business you write and the policy terms and conditions you apply.
 One size does not always fit all.